witted-research/openzen/README.md

 ## Note on Licensing

 OpenZen is licensed under a simple MIT-type license and thus is free to use and modify for all purposes.
-Please be aware that OpenZen relies on the Qt library for Bluetooth functionality and thus Qt's license conditions may apply to the resulting binary.
-If you want to avoid this, OpenZen can be built without Bluetooth support and thus without using Qt.
-This is achieved by setting the CMake option `ZEN_BLUETOOTH` to `OFF`, e.g. by adding `-DZEN_BLUETOOTH=OFF` to the command line while configuring.
+Please be aware that OpenZen relies on the Qt library for Bluetooth BLE functionality and thus Qt's license conditions may apply to the resulting binary.

 ## Contributing